North Korea fires projectile into sea off east coast | DW | 05.01.2022

 The projectile was fired into the sea east of the Korean peninsula, South Korea's Joint Chiefs of Staff said in a statement.
 They later added that it was presumed to be a ballistic missile.

-Japanese media reported that the suspected missile landed in the Sea of Japan, outside of Japanese territorial waters.
+Japanese media reported that the suspected ballistic missile landed in the Sea of Japan, outside of Japanese territorial waters.
+Japan's defense minister, Nobuo Kishi, told reporters that the projectile flew about 500 kilometres (310 miles).

 "Our military is maintaining readiness posture in preparation for a possible additional launch while closely monitoring the situation in close cooperation with the United States," the South Korean Joint Chiefs of Staff said in a statement.